Onix-Systems/environment-design/README.md

 In producition mode are next things:

-1. Errors are hide and when it is possible web server shows pretty message insted of standard server messages.
+1. Errors are hide and when it is possible web server shows pretty message instead of standard server messages.
 1. Source code is copied inside the environment to local folder.
 Is used for remote source delivering.

+---